 This is a popular with school librarians and language teachers.

-Students are asked to make text, audio, or video reports on selected books and a QR Code sticker is added to the book.
+Students make text, audio, or video reports on selected books and a QR Code sticker is added to the book.
 Students, who issue the book next, can read reviews or see video reports made by their classmates.

 4. Save paper and time by broadcasting material via QR Codes